SeanKruse/school-projects/README.md

 [Jump to Code](<./Operating Systems>)

 ### Computer and Network Security
-Three projects focusing on cryptography
+Three projects focusing on cryptography, roles and hierarchy, and server-client programs to emphasize security in programming.

 [Jump to Code](<./Computer and Network Security>)